mpous/ei-balena-demo-master25/README.md

 The Edge Impulse model UI is available on port 80 of your device.

+An Express webserver provides a page on port 8088 where you can view the current photo and the annotated version of the photo, with bounding boxes drawn where the EI model detects class item(s).

 The experimental "starter" interface UI is available on port 8080 of your device.
 Note the "File Manager" tab - it will save the first image from each inference as `image.png` which you can download and review from this location.

 ## Troubleshooting